typeworld/typeworld/documentation.md

 # Finances

-The Type.World project aims to be a non-profit service to the type industry.
+The Type.World project aims to be a service to the type industry.
-However, there are costs, and those costs are expected to be shouldered by those factions in the industry that use the Type.World system in commercial work for themselves, be it custom fonts or selling commercial fonts.
-Even free font offerings don’t exist in a vacuum.
-They’re making money from ads, for instance, and therefore need to support the project.
+While the software itself is created under libre/open source licenses, there are costs.
+These costs are to be shouldered by those factions in the industry that use the Type.World system in commercial work for themselves, be it custom fonts or selling commercial fonts, or, to a certain extend, by users.

+The system is designed in a way that, on an entry level, both publishers and users may use the system free of charge.

 ## Costs

-* *Server Costs:* The central server that handles the Type.World user accounts is running on Google App Engine and billed per use.
-As of this writing we’re still in the free introductory phase that Google offers to all new projects.
-For later, server costs can’t be foreseen because they highly depend on the server usage, which depends on how widely the type industry adopts this projects.
-All we can assume for now is that Google’s cloud computing prices are very competitive and are expected to be bearable.
+* *Database:* The central server that handles the Type.World user accounts is running on Google App Engine and billed per use.
+Server costs can’t be calculated for the future because they highly depend on the server usage, which depends on how widely the type industry adopts this projects.
+* *Messaging Servers:* The messaging servers handle the instant update notifications that are Type.World’s most important convenience feature.
+They are costly to maintain for very large user numbers.
 * *Sending emails* from the server via [Mailgun](https://www.mailgun.com) costs money
 * *Code Signing Certificates* are necessary separately for both Windows and macOS to sign the GUI App in order to make it installable and usable safely in the operating systems.
 Costs are currently $129/year for the Windows Certificate and €99/year for membership in the Apple Developer Program; the certificate itself is free for macOS.
-* *Legal Costs:* Some parts of this project requires legal aid (Terms & Conditions etc.).
-I was planning for this work to be done between September 2020 and March 2021, so I haven’t looked into costs yet.
+* *Legal Costs:* Some parts of this project requires legal aid (Terms & Conditions etc.)
 * *Development Costs:* Developing this system costs a lot of time.
-That development time needs to be paid for, because the developer needs to pay rent, social security, organic food, and wants to be able to put aside money for the future.
-In other words, the developer wants to be paid a decent salary.
+That development time needs to be paid for, because the developer needs to pay rent, social security, wants to eat organic food, and wants to be able to put aside money for the future.
+In other words, the developer wants to be paid a salary.
 Currently, this project is developed by one person (Yanone), but that could and should change in the future.
-Please not that salaries are distinctively different from *profit* as senselessly accumulating money.
+Please not that *salaries* are distinctively different from *profit* as meaninglessly accumulating money.
 As of this writing, Google Fonts is sponsoring the development costs for the system to be published in its first stable version 1.0, until March 2021, with Windows and macOS versions of the GUI app.

 ## Sources of Income

 * *Donations:* Type.World operates a Patreon page for monthly recurring donations.
 You should donate: [patreon.com/typeWorld](https://www.patreon.com/typeWorld)
 * *Sponsoring:* For sponsoring outside of the Patreon donations, please get in touch at [hello@type.world](mailto:hello@type.world)
-* *Affiliate Commissions:* The project will try to enter into affiliate commission agreements with commercial type foundries that offer the system to their users.
-All web traffic to type foundry websites that originates from the Type.World system will be identified by the foundry by a special key that is appended to the website links, such as: `https://awesomefonts.com/familyxyz/?affiliateID=hb6di3kes`.
-In this example, the string `hb6di3kes` identifies Type.World as the origin.
-The foundry sets a cookie in the user’s browser for Type.World being the origin, and pays out a commission to Type.World for each sale that is generated thereafter that originated from Type.World.
-Type.World will be asking for a minimum commission of 5% for sales that originated from itself.
+* *Billing Professional Usage:* While many features of Type.World are free for everyone to use, some other features will be billed to font publishers and end users.
+Please refer to the [Price Calculator](/developer/prices/) for details.

 ## Future Outlook